udabasili/resgen/README.md

 ```

 ## Usage

+**Make use you have python installed and Python script has been added to [Windows Path](https://datatofish.com/add-python-to-windows-path/), [Mac's Path](https://www.educative.io/edpresso/how-to-add-python-to-the-path-variable-in-mac) or Linux Path**

 You need to run the command in the folder where your image folder would be
 For example, in the tree below,  if your image folder is  images, you run the command in root